awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + Distributed web scale in\-memory caches, such as Memcached and Redis
 + Real\-time big data analytics, such as Hadoop and Spark clusters

+**Hpc6id instances**

+These instances are ideal for running high performance computing \(HPC\) workloads, such as the following:
++ Seismic and Reservoir
++ Crash Simulation
++ Finite Element Analysis

 **R6g and R6gd instances**

 These instances are powered by AWS Graviton2 processors and are ideal for running memory\-intensive workloads, such as the following: